lixun910/time-series/README.md

 =====
 Suppose you have N time-series data, each with length M.

-sequences: a NxM numpy array, each row is a original time-series data
+_sequences_: a NxM numpy array, each row is a original time-series data

-averageSequence: a Nx1 numpy array, for the first time DBA call, this could be a reasonable guess of averageSequence.
+_averageSequence_: a Nx1 numpy array, for the first time DBA call, this could be a reasonable guess of averageSequence.
 ```
 DBA(averageSequence, sequences)
 ```